k-tourist/esri-map-gis-solar-field/README.md

 npm start
 ```

-Open `http://localhost:4200/` (map workspace) or `http://localhost:4200/dashboard` (fleet dashboard).
-If the API is not reachable, the app shows an error banner until requests succeed.
+Open `http://localhost:4200/` (map) or `http://localhost:4200/dashboard`.
+If the API is unreachable, an error banner shows until requests succeed.

 ## Build